Tauber Institute Participation Fees

 The Tauber Institute does not permit a sponsor to offer a "signing bonus" as an incentive for students to select its project.
 (Signing bonuses related to permanent job offers made at the end of the internship are permitted and not within the purview of Tauber's internship compensation policies.)

-Please contact the Associate Director if you have questions regarding project fees.
+Please contact our Associate Director if you have questions regarding project fees.